...

 • Tashirotai Marsh (田代平湿原)

-• Late October
+• Late October to early November

-• The foot of the Hakkōda Mountains
+• The foot of the Hakkoda Mountains

 • Tsuta Onsen (蔦温泉)

-• Ski season: early December to mid-May
+• Ski season at Mount Hakkoda: early December to mid-May

-• Usually, Hakkōda Mountains receive the first snow in mid-October (at the summit, that is).
+• Usually, Hakkoda Mountains receive the first snow in mid-October (at the summit, that is).
 The snow season can last all the way to mid-May.

 • Please note that close to the summit, the mountain trail might still be covered with snow, making it difficult to find your directions.

-Getting to the Attractions in Mt.
-Hakkōda by JR Bus
+Getting to the Attractions in Mt Hakkoda by JR Bus

 The JR Bus Mizuumi-Gō (みずうみ号) is departing from the JR Aomori Station (青森駅) and JR Shin-Aomori Station (新青森駅) from spring to autumn.
 From JR Hachinohe Station(八戸駅), take JR Bus Oirase-Gō (おいらせ号).